 When you upload your work, WordPress automatically notifies the site administrator.

-You will be able to upload to a website only files that were exported from that website itself and that belongs to you.
-While you upload a file WPML makes checks about the Job and Translator ID to ensure that you are uploading the right file.
+You will be able to upload only translations that were assigned to you from that website.
+While you upload a file WPML checks the Job and Translator ID to ensure that you are uploading the right file.